FAR-Lab/Interactive-Lab-Hub/Labs/Lab3/readme.md

 **d.
-What resistance do you need to have in series to get a reasonable range of voltages from each sensor?** flex sensor: about 250kohm or higher (to get enough resolution because the sensor only goes down to about 25kohm when straight) photo cell: about 30kohm or higher(to get enough resolution because the sensor only goes down to about 5kohm when exposed to light)
+What resistance do you need to have in series to get a reasonable range of voltages from each sensor?**

+Flex sensor: about 250kohm or higher (to get enough resolution because the sensor only goes down to about 25kohm when straight)
+Photo cell: about 30kohm or higher(to get enough resolution because the sensor only goes down to about 5kohm when exposed to light)
-softpot: a 1 kohm would do the trick here (to limit current through Arduino) because this sensor goes from about 0 ohms to about 10 kohm depending on where it is pressed.
+Softpot: a 1 kohm would do the trick here (to limit current through Arduino) because this sensor goes from about 0 ohms to about 10 kohm depending on where it is pressed.

 **e.
-What kind of relationship does the resistance have as a function of stimulus? (e.g., linear?)** flex sensor: resistance it seems to increase hyperbolically with angle of bend photo cell: seems to be somewhat linear with respect to intensity of radiation in the visible spectrum
+What kind of relationship does the resistance have as a function of stimulus? (e.g., linear?)**

+Flex sensor: resistance it seems to increase hyperbolically with angle of bend Photo cell: seems to be somewhat linear with respect to intensity of radiation in the visible spectrum
-softpot: very linear with respect to what location of the softpot is pressed.
+Softpot: very linear with respect to what location of the softpot is pressed.

 ### 2. Accelerometer